South Africa faces strike wave as labor strife widens

 The NUM was also consulting its membership on a strike in the gold industry, which could start next week following an impasse in salary talks with mining companies.

-Although South Africa has fallen in the world ranking of gold producers, gold remains its main mineral export and the industrial action, including an auto industry strike already under way, will inflict more damage on the economy.
+Although South Africa has fallen in the world ranking of gold producers, gold remains its main mineral export and the industrial action, including an auto industry strike already underway, will inflict more damage on the struggling economy.

 The strife has also battered the rand, which dropped to a new four-year low against the dollar early on Thursday.